 A Romanesque Revival style fire house designed by the architectural firm of Wing & Mahurin.
 With arched doorways and stall openings in brick, and a stone belt course above a row of brick dentils on the main façade.
 In its day, it was the largest and best-equipped fire station in town, also served as a testing site for new equipment and firefighting methods.
 Last used as a fire station in 1972.
 It currently houses the Fort Wayne Firefighter’s Museum and the Old No. 3 Firehouse Café.

 Became a Meadow Gold dairy- Fairfield at Baker Street in 1960s, published baby photos in early to mid-20th century newspapers.
 1910s photo posted February 24, 2015 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
 See discussion February 4, 2017 and January 12, 1999 The Journal Gazette newspaper article posted January 21, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 A number of business explosions have occured over the years.
 July 12, 2017, October 26, 2017 discussions on explosion near Glenbrook Mall regarding Hansen Barrels, Hanchar Recycling, Gladiux refinery in the 1980s and Explosion Search on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook
+Archived and Closed group with over 20,000 members on Facebook

 The Library of Congress photo